How Active Price changes with content and delivery method9 min read

 Lower variances show worse from this perspective, mostly because cannabinoid content is limited, and as the value nears zero, the price you pay for it rises at a greater rate.
 Similarly, higher variances in cannabinoid content yielded less of a cost upside, an increase of 2.5% THC+CBD wouldn’t yield the $1.70 we observed on the decrease.

-Important to note, with combustion, the products are used up, or converted to ash and smoke.
+Important to note, with combustion, the reactants are used up, or converted to ash and smoke.
 With a vaporizer, you can run the material multiple times.
 So I wonder how this model would change with that variable built in, would the vaporizer reach high 90% for delivery efficiency?
 If that’s the case, the price per 100mg values for vaporizer delivery would fall closer to the potential prices.

 The other thing I learned from this write up is the general inefficiency of all delivery methods.
 The source blog post mentions pyrolysis, which basically means breakdown by heat (fire).
 While the numbers were appropriate for this general take off, I wonder, if these efficiencies are accurate, a vaporizer that operates at a lower pressure (and therefor a lower heat) could combat the amount of content lost via pyrolysis.